WohlSoft/SDL-Mixer-X/README.txt

 Due to popular demand, here is a simple multi-channel audio mixer.
-It supports 8 channels of 16 bit stereo audio, plus a single channel of music, mixed by the libXMP, Modplug MOD, Timidity MIDI, libADLMIDI, libOPNMIDI, FluidSynth, FluidLite, GME, and LibMAD MP3 libraries.
+It supports 8 channels of 16 bit stereo audio, plus a single channel of music, mixed by the libXMP, Modplug MOD, Timidity MIDI, libADLMIDI, libOPNMIDI, FluidSynth, FluidLite, GME, and drmp3 MP3 libraries.

 See the header file SDL_mixer_ext.h for documentation on this mixer library.